csartisan/docs/index.md

 If you are an editor in the Github Team, you have full permission to edit this guide if something is wrong, missing, outdated, etc.

 {: .important }
 If you are __not__ a club member, this website is of no use to you, and your departure is encouraged.
-Thank you for your understanding.
+If you would like to be a club member or a contributor, consider [joining](https://www.remind.com/join/csartis).

 ***